HumanCellAtlas/metadata-schema/docs/contributing.md

  - Anyone reporting a bug in the schema

 What *isn't* in this document?
+- Any information about contributing data to the HCA.
+This document is about contributing to the metadata schema.
- - Process for committing changes to the schema (currently this must be done via a HCA broker)
+- Automated process for committing changes to the schema.
+Currently this must be done via a HCA wrangler with commit privilages.
 - Description of major, minor, and patch changes can be found [here]()

 ## Requesting or suggesting changes

-As a prerequisite to this section you may want to look at [how the metadata is structured](metadata-schema/docs/structure.md))
+As a prerequisite to this section you may want to look at [how the metadata is structured](metadata-schema/docs/structure.md)

 1. **Submit feedback to the HCA on metadata standard.** Anyone can suggest changes to the metadata standards via three main routes:
     - Create a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new) on the metadata-schema GitHub repo